 Home to the Le Louvre Paris boasts a number of top-quality museums.
-Wherever you go in the city there’s bound to be a museum nearby and these museums can offer a range of part-time jobs in their set-up and English-speakers are highly sought after.
+Wherever you go in the city there’s bound to be a museum nearby and these museums can offer a range of part-time jobs in their set-up and English speakers are highly sought after.

 If you want to work in the world of tourism you can try this.
 Students often lead the city’s many guided experiences from boat tours to walking tours and everything that is available in between.
 You may just need to brush up on your French history and you’re good to go.

 Staying on the theme of tourism hotels are another place where your English-speaking skills could offer a leg-up into a good role.
-Since Paris is a famous tourist spot there’s guaranteed to be work in a good location for you.
+Since Paris is a famous tourist spot there’s guaranteed to work in a good location for you.

 Similar to babysitting bar work is a popular student job wherever you go.
-With a bar on every street corner, you can get work here easily.
+With a bar on every street corner, you can get work here quickly.
 There are several English and Australian bars in Paris too which you can try.

 A job in a shop could also suit you.
 Till-work is a pretty universal skill if you have previous experience and if you don’t it’s still easy enough to pick up so no need to worry.
-A number of the city’s shops like to employ English-speakers to help serve foreign customers so be sure to look out for job offers that might best apply to your profile.
+A number of the city’s shops like to employ English speakers to help serve foreign customers so be sure to look out for job offers that might best apply to your profile.

 Job in Disneyland